 The PPC campaigns work in an invisible way which you might not realize at the moment, but they do have long-lasting impact and so even if you stop the campaign the cascading effect will stay, but not for long.

-For smaller brands, Amazon PPC Strategy is a sure way to boost sales.
+For smaller brands, Amazon advertising strategy is a sure way to boost sales.
 It is a single platform to market your products without having to invest elsewhere.
-They help you fulfill your targets and even more, just be running a few ad campaigns.
+They help you fulfil your targets and even more, just be running a few ad campaigns.

 Keep in mind the tips mentioned above as to how you can help build a successful Sponsored Products or Headline Search Ad, and you are good to go.

 Phew!
 That was a lot of information to process, but thankfully, you now have a detailed guide to help you with your advanced Amazon PPC strategies for 2021.
 As you can see, there is a lot of trial and error here but with some serious effort, you will be well on your way to reach the top of Amazon search results and make fabulous sales!